ReTrack: Data Unlearning in Diffusion Models through Redirecting the Denoising Trajectory: PRELIMINARY

 is a mixture distribution between \(q_t(\boldsymbol{x}_t|\boldsymbol{a}_r)\) and \(q_t(\boldsymbol{x}_t|\boldsymbol{a}_u)\) parameterized by \(\lambda\in [0,1]\), and \(s>0\) is another hyperparameter controlling the strength of unlearning.

-Although VDU \cite{vdu} is also another data unlearning approach, it requires access to multiple independently pretrained diffusion models on the same dataset, which is infeasible under our experimental setups, so we do not include it in our subsequent comparisons.
+\paragraph{VDU} VDU \cite{vdu} performs data unlearning by introducing a variational Bayesian framework.
+However, it relies on access to multiple independently pretrained diffusion models on the same dataset, which is impractical under our experimental settings.
+Therefore, we exclude it from our subsequent comparisons.

-\section{Methodology}
+\section{METHODOLOGY}